-Investors want a good exit – IPOs always spell good news for investing public.
-They think that companies do IPO because the future looks good for the company.
-As such, brings higher valuation to the company.
-IPOs are great opportunities for the original investor to make an exit.
-They will earn the big return on their income if they make an exit during IPOs.
+Investors want a right exit – IPOs always spell good news for investing public.
+They think that companies do IPO because the future looks suitable for the company.
+As such, it brings higher valuation to the company.
+IPOs are great opportunities for the original investor to exit.
+They will earn the significant return on their income if they exit IPOs.

-A group of investors would want to make an exit, and IPOs are good ways to finance the purchase of those shares
+A group of investors would want to exit, and IPOs are good ways to finance the purchase of those shares.

-Equity sales team memos are needed in order to educate the sales team about the company, its products and services, its future and also the way the company wants to be represented.
+Equity sales team memos are needed to educate the sales team about the company, its products and services, its future and also the way the company wants to be represented.

-Equity sales team memo is a tool used in order to make sales team sell more shares.
+Equity sales team memo is a tool used to make the sales team sell more shares.
 The more shares the bank can sell, the better is its chances of getting more deals in the future.

 These memos are also used to get an overview of the company shares, and to assess which possible investors are suited to such securities.
 This way, they can target their marketing to such investors.
-They also can determine which locations they should go on the road shows.
+They also can determine which locations they should go on roadshows.

 For example, if the company is a tech company, the bankers could determine which cities have the most number of investors that are interested in tech securities.